Katrix/ChitChat/README.md

 - Makes ugly commands look good.
 - Completely customizable how every command and normal chat looks.

-**NOTE:** Currently channels do not persist when closing the server.
-This will be implemented soon.

 ##Commands
 - `/announce -c <message>` - Send a message to all players.
 If the flag -c is specified, it will do the announcement as console.
 - `/channel` - Do stuff with channels.